New Zealand Retail Sales Report

 Retail Sales (QoQ) (New Zealand)

 Retail sales have been growing strongly by over 1.5% quarter-on-quarter in New Zealand, except for Q3 2017 and the same quarter in 2018.
 Although in the first quarter of 2018, retail sales grew by only 0.1% against 1.0% expected.
 The previous quarter was revised lower as well, down from 1.7% to 1.4%.
 While retail sales increased in Q1, that was an unexpected turnaround because they have been growing pretty strongly in the previous quarters by more than 1%, except the Q3 of 2017.
 In Q2 of 2018, retail sales grew by 1.1%, more than the 0.4% expected.
 In Q3, retail sales were expected to increase by 1.0%, which would be an impressive run but instead they fell flat as the global economy slowed down.
-In Q4 though, sales jumped 1.7% higher, although it remains to be seen whether they will keep the pace.
+In Q4 though, sales jumped 1.7% higher, and they have remained pretty strong this year as well, but in Q2 the increase slowed a lot,as headline sales increased by only 0.2%, while core sales increased by 0.3%.
+In Q3 though we saw a big jump in sales, with headline sales increasing by 1.6%, while core sales by 1.8%.
+Please follow us for live coverage of this event by experienced analysts.

 <% indicator.indicator_name %>